guijacobus2/TicTacToe/README.md

 # TicTacToe
 TicTacToe for 2 gamers;
-If the game ends, have to refresh the page
+If the game ends, the page will automatically refresh after 3 seconds.